nTamura/mini-crypto/README.md

 ```

 ##### TODO
+- PWA add to homescreen shortcut
 - Fill sprites for coins with no icons
 - Select in depth view of coins
-- Live search for coins, with autocomplete
 - Sort table
 - 'Your portfolio' - add coins to view your portfolio worth
 - News feed